-Work-flow is a highly dynamic process, and a well-designed organizational structure will ensure that work is performed efficiently and produces a high quality product or service.
+Work flow is a highly dynamic process, and a well-designed organizational structure will ensure that work is performed efficiently and produces a high-quality product or service.
 This chapter discusses the various aspects of organizational design and structure, and the flow of work within the structure to accomplish an organization's goals and objectives.
+It is the business strategy selected by management that determines the structure most appropriate for the organization.
 The term organizational structure refers to relationships among people and groups in an organization.
-Work-flow refers to the way that work is organized within the structure to meet production or service goals.
-Work-flow can be viewed from three different perspectives within the organizational structure: the entire organization, work groups, and individual employees.
+Work flow refers to the way that work is organized within the structure to meet production or service goals.
+Work flow can be viewed from three different perspectives within the organizational structure: the entire organization, work groups, and individual employees.
 When business conditions or organizational strategy and objectives change, often the design and structure of the organization will also undergo change in order to adapt, and each of the three elements may be affected.
 Job analysis is a tool used by organizations to document and describe job content, and measure how much and what types of work are necessary to achieve organizational objectives.
 Contingent workers and alternative work schedules are also explored in this chapter as a means to create a flexible workforce.
-Finally, Human Resource Information Systems (HRIS) applications are discussed, and the management of security and privacy issues are explored.
+Finally, human resource information system (HRIS) applications are discussed, and the management of security and privacy issues is explored.